senavs/python-webservice-architecture/README.md

 Base Python3 webservice architecture for future projects.

-## Object
+## Objective

-The main object of this architecture is split all components into 5 parts and remove correlation between them.
+The main objective of this architecture is split all components into 5 parts and remove correlation between them.

 Be side that, detach the entrypoint layer from the others so that we can easily change